jwds1978/jwds1978.github.io/_posts/2017-05-18-drug-induced-nosebleeds.md

   Herbal Remedies
 </h3>
 <p>
-  Dr. Schlosser says that the use of some alternative remedies may lead to nosebleeds.&nbsp; He noted that ginseng, ginkgo biloba, and garlic sometimes caused coagulation delays &#8212; which, may lead to epistaxis.
+  <abbr title="Doctor">Dr.</abbr> Schlosser says that the use of some alternative remedies may lead to nosebleeds.&nbsp; He noted that ginseng, ginkgo biloba,
+  and garlic sometimes caused coagulation delays &#8212; which, may lead to epistaxis.
 </p>
 <p>
   &nbsp;